ryan-m-may/webpackBoilerplate/README.md

-# Webpack Boilerplate
+# Webpack 5 Boilerplate

-Webpack has been notoriously difficult for me to learn, so this project is a way for me to learn how to use it properly and create a little boilerplate and guide for myself.
+Webpack has been notoriously difficult for me to learn, so I decided to create my own boilerplate.
+I'm using this readme as a place to write some notes that will serve as lightweight documentation for future reference.

+&nbsp;
 # Rules:

-Rules must be placed inside an array within `module` like so:
+Rules must be placed inside an array within the `module` object.
+Individual rules will be contained inside an anonymous object.
 ```
 module: {
-  rules: []
+  rules: [
+    {
+      // Rules will live here
+    },
+    {
+      // This is how to implement a second rule
+    }
+  ]
 }
 ```
 ---